dheerajy1/azure-journey/README.md

     - Module 3
          - Learning Objectives,
          1. Describe the IAAS in the cloud.
 [Link](https://dheerajy1.hashnode.dev/learning-microsoft-azure-fundamentals-for-az-900-exam-day-5)
+         2. Describe platform as a service (PaaS).
+         3. Describe software as a service (SaaS).
+         4. Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).
+[Link](https://dheerajy1.hashnode.dev/learning-microsoft-azure-fundamentals-for-az-900-exam-day-6)
 2. LP2 Azure architecture and services
     - Module 1 [Link]()
          - Learning Objectives,